 Free Child Injury Book By Michigan Lead Poisoning Lawyer

 Our own book written by Michigan lead poisoning lawyer Lawrence J. Buckfire, "Little Kids, Big Accidents," is a parents' guide to child injury cases in Michigan.
 It educates parents and guardians, in plain English, about the legal rights of injured children in Michigan.
 We'll send it to you for FREE!

 Statute of Limitations For Michigan Child Lead Poisoning Lawsuits

 The statute of limitations for Michigan child injury cases varies from case to case.
 In Michigan, a lawsuit must be filed by the child's 19th birthday before the case is lost.
 This allows the child to make his own decisions after becoming a legal adult to file a lawsuit.
-If the case involves injuries to a younger child, it is usually not a good idea to wait that long to file a lawsuit due to the difficulty of finding witnesses and other evidence that is necessary to prove and win your case.
-It is important to contact an attorney as soon as possible even if you are only considering filing a lawsuit so that the claims are not later destroyed due to a missed deadline.
+If the case involves injuries to a younger child, you should not wait that long to file a lawsuit due to the difficulty of finding witnesses and other evidence necessary to prove and win your case.
+You should contact our attorneys immediatle if you are considering filing a lawsuit so you do not miss the filing deadline.

 Our No Fee Promise For Michigan Child Lead Poisoning Cases

-We will represent you in your Michigan car accident case under our NO FEE PROMISE.
+We will represent you in your lead poisoning case under our NO FEE PROMISE.
 This means that you will not be charged any legal fees whatsoever unless we obtain a settlement or recovery for you.
 You have absolutely no obligation for legal fees unless we win your case.
 If we do not obtain a settlement for you, you owe us nothing!